michaelxs/Android-MagicAdapter/README.md

 ```
 Please note that the name of the XXXItem declared here must be `item`
 ****
-2.Create a XXXItem corresponding to the item layout file, such ad ImageItem
+2. Create a XXXItem corresponding to the item layout file, such ad ImageItem
 ```kotlin
 class ImageItem(
         val resId: Int